MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/powerbi-visualization-anomaly-detection.md

 ![Screenshot showing how to configure explanations](media/power-bi-visualization-anomaly-detection/configure-explanations.png)

 ### Limitations
-Anomaly detection is only supported for line chart visuals containing time series data in the Axis field Anomaly detection is not supported with legends, multiple values or secondary values in line chart visual.
+- Anomaly detection is only supported for line chart visuals containing time series data in the Axis field.
+- Anomaly detection is not supported with legends, multiple values or secondary values in line chart visual.
-Anomaly detection requires at least 12 data points.
+- Anomaly detection requires at least 12 data points.
-Forecast/Min/Max/Average/ Median/Percentile lines does not work with Anomaly detection.
+- Forecast/Min/Max/Average/ Median/Percentile lines does not work with Anomaly detection.
-Direct Query over SAP data source, Power BI Report Server, Live Connection to Azure Analysis Services and SQL Server Analysis Services is not supported.
+- Direct Query over SAP data source, Power BI Report Server, Live Connection to Azure Analysis Services and SQL Server Analysis Services is not supported.
-Anomaly Explanations does not work with 'Show Value As' options.
+- Anomaly Explanations does not work with 'Show Value As' options.
-Drilling down to go to the next level in the hierarchy is not supported.
+- Drilling down to go to the next level in the hierarchy is not supported.